ChatImproVR/The-Book/src/Beginner_Tutorial/adding_object_behaviors.md

 Insert the following line where the other libraries are located.

 ### Creating a Movement Input Message Container
 Before we start writing out the message container, we need to structure what message we want to send to the server from the client.
 We want to have the information on what direction/vector the object needs to move.
-The message can also contain on which object will be moving, but we know that the only object that will be moving from input from users is the player object; hence, it is not required to have.
-However, (this is optional) if we are planning to expand Player versus Player gameplay, then we do want to mention it.
+The message can also contain information on which object will be moving, but for a game of Galaga, we know the only object that a user would be able to move is the player object, so we don't need to specify that here (However, if we wanted to expand Player versus Player gameplay, then we do want to mention it).
 The following code will be the message container that we will be using for this tutorial.

 ```rust
 // Add movement command as message from client to server